smittytone/HT16K33-Python/docs/ht16k33segmentbig.md

 ### set_colon(*[pattern]*) ###

-Call *set_colon()* to specify whether the display’s center colon symbol and decimal points are illuminated.
+Call *set_colon()* to specify whether the display’s center and left-side colon symbols and upper point (between digits 2 and 3) are illuminated.
 Pass in an integer bit patten which determines which symbols are lit:

 * `0x00` — no colon
 * `0x02` — centre colon